 Employee A earns £40,000 per year.
 You decide, as a generous employer, to offer life insurance that pays out 3x their salary in the event of their passing.
 In the event of a successful claim, their dependants would receive a lump-sum payment of £120,000.

 Alternatively, you can offer a flat pay-out amount, establishing a specific figure rather than a multiple of a salary.
+This ensures it stays at a set amount rather than climbing with the salary of your worker.

 The profile of your workforce is the other key element affecting cost.
 The insurer will set the premium based on the following details: